-Air Quality Health Advisory For Thursday July 20, 2017
+Air Quality Health Advisory For Thursday August 31 to Tuesday September 5, 2017

-The Public Health Officers for Yuba and Sutter counties and the Feather River Air Quality Management District are issuing a joint air quality health advisory to notify the public of potentially poor air quality conditions through Sunday July 24th caused primarily from smoke from the Detwiler Fire burning in Mariposa County.
+The Public Health Officers for Yuba and Sutter counties and the Feather River Air Quality Management District are issuing a joint air quality health advisory to notify the public of potentially poor air quality conditions through Tuesday September 5th caused from smoke from several wildfires burning in Northern California, including the Ponderosa Fire in Butte County.

-The current Air Quality Index levels are in the moderate range; however smoke is present in the foothills to the east and may be carried down into the valley as winds shift.
+The current Air Quality Index levels are in the moderate to unhealthy range in the Sacramento Valley.
+The northerly winds are predicted to bring additional smoke into the area.

-"Residents with lung or heart disease, and the elderly are advised to take extra precautions to avoid exposure to wildfire smoke and consider leaving to leave areas where levels of particulate matter are high.
-For everyone, when you smell smoke, or see smoke around you, you should consider staying indoors and avoiding heavy exertion," cautions Lou Anne Cummings, MD, MPH, the Sutter County Health Officer.
+"Residents with lung or heart disease, and the elderly are advised to leave areas where levels of particulate matter are high.
+For everyone else, when you smell smoke, or see smoke around you, you should consider staying indoors and avoiding heavy exertion," cautions Lou Anne Cummings, MD, MPH, the Sutter County Health Officer.

 Smoke density can vary widely from one local area to another and also with time of day.
 "Air quality conditions depend on a number of factors, which include proximity to the fire, wind speed and direction, and whether inversions are present," warns Christopher D. Brown, Air Pollution Control officer.
-Based on information available at this time, the FRAQMD expects conditions to last until Sunday July 24.
+Based on information available at this time, the FRAQMD expects conditions to last until Tuesday September 5th.